-The popular coffee mornings at the Methodist Church and Village Hall raise money.
-Next morning in village hall 22nd March
+The popular coffee mornings at the Methodist Church and Village Hall help raise money.

 The organisers of Trunchonbury donated £3000 from the profits of the successful Music Festival to the village.
 The Trunch Village Society and Village Hall Management Committee gratefully thank the organisers especially Karen and Steve Randell.